bartkessels/daily-note-calendar/README.md

 # 5. Create a new release

-To create a new release of the plugin, edit the `package.json` file and update the `version` property.
+To create a new release of the plugin, edit the `package.json` and `manifest.json` files and update the `version` property in both.

 For versioning _Daily note calendar_ uses semantic versioning.
 Which, given the documentation on [semver.org](https://semver.org), means that the version number consists of MAJOR.MINOR.PATCH.

 When creating a release of _Daily note plugin_, check what kind of changes have been applied since the previous version and categorize these in one of the following segments: